Whiteknight/Rosella/libraries/core.md

 The Rosella library itself uses the Perl6 Style of constructors internally, but mechanisms are provided for user code to do differently if needed.

+### Problems with Constructors

+The `alloc`, `build` and `construct` functions in the Rosella namespace are of key importance.
+Most languages do provide mechanisms for allocating objects and executing constructors.
+However, objects which are from alternate object models, or objects which do not conform to the constructor semantics of the currently executing HLL may break when used.

+For example, a common constructor sequence in an HLL may look something like
+this:

+    foo = new Bar.Baz(...args...)

+This, in a naive compiler, could translate to something like this PIR code
+snippet:

+    foo = new ["Bar";"Baz"]
+    $P0 = get_hll_global ["Bar";"Baz"], "<ctor>"
+    foo.$P0(...args...)

+Where, of course, "`<ctor>`" is the name of whatever the constructor is expected to be called.
+In Perl6ish languages, maybe this is "BUILD".
+In languages descended more from the C++ tradition, it may be "Baz" named after the short name of the class it is in.
+In yet other languages it may be something like "__init__", or ".ctor", or something else.

+What's important to note here is that there is no easy, common, low-level way to ask a type what constructor to use, if any.
+Parrot does allow for an initialization parameter which can be used as an extra argument to the `new` opcode, and that parameter might be able to be used by an object system to execute a constructor.
+However, so far the many Parrot HLL object models do not agree to use this in a consistant manner.

+What the Rosella `build` and `construct` functions do is provide an abstraction layer, which creates a consistant mechanism for creating and initializing objects.
+Ultimately this mechanism may become unnecessary if Parrot's future object model provides a more robust and common way for dealing with constructors.

+Different languages may also use different types of lookup keys to reference a Class to create.
+For instance, NQP will typically use a P6protoobject or a Parrot NameSpace PMC to refer to a type, depending on which point in the program initialization you are in.
+A Winxed program may use a String or a Key.

+Rosella's object building utilities provide two things:

+1. *Consistancy of constructor logic*.
+If you use `Rosella.build`, it will always attempt to call the BUILD method, if available.
+If you use `Rosella.construct`, it will always try to call a constructor with the same short name as the class.
+This is independent of the environment where the call is being made.
+2. *Flexibility of Type Specifiers*.
+Rosella accepts multiple different forms of type specifier, any of which can be used to refer to an underlying Parrot Class, and can therefore be used to create new objects.

 ## Namespaces

 ### Rosella